 Carnegie Museum of Natural History invertebrate holdings are worldwide in coverage, especially Afrotropical and Neotropical regions.
-Most specimens in the collection are in the Phylum Arthropoda, with greatest emphasis on insects, myriapods, and arachnids.
+Most specimens in the collection are in the Phylum Arthropoda, with greatest emphasis on insects, myriapods, arachnids, and crustacea.
 The Mollusca may be found in the Mollusks section.

 The insect collection contains an estimated 13 million specimens of which more than 7 million are prepared, labelled, and ready for study.
 Primary strength is Lepidoptera and Coleoptera but with strong collections in Diptera, Odonata, Heteroptera, Homoptera, Hymenoptera, and Siphonaptera.
 These collections augment studies by staff, but their greatest use is for research by hundreds of specialists worldwide where they constitute the basis for numerous scientific publications.
 These collections benefit present and future generations, and in their immensity comprise a public trust as a unique record of the natural world.